The Dark Ages: An Age of Light

-The Dark Ages: An Age of Light is a four-part documentary television series written, directed, and presented by the British art critic Waldemar Januszczak looking at the art and architecture of the so-called Dark Ages (ie. Early Middle Ages) that shows it to be an era with advancements contrary to popular perceptions of the period.
+The Dark Ages: An Age of Light is a four-part documentary television series written, directed, and presented by the British art critic Waldemar Januszczak looking at the art and architecture of the so-called Dark Ages (i.e. Early Middle Ages) that shows it to be an era with advancements contrary to popular perceptions of the period.
 It was broadcast by the BBC in November and December 2012.

 Episode one: "The Clash of the Gods"

 Januszczak shows how Christianity emerged into the Roman Empire as an artistic force in the third and fourth centuries.
 Early Christians had no art.
 They were an illegal secret cult, and practised in very small groups.
 Januszczak asserts that Rotas Squares, found throughout the Roman Empire including Pompeii, were early Christian symbols along with the fish and the anchor.
 When the Edict of Milan made Christianity legal, Christian art began appearing.
 With no description of Jesus in the Bible, the earliest images of Christ were blond, curly-haired, young, and beardless, an appearance Januszczak says was borrowed from Apollo, the pagan god of the sun, who was usually depicted with a halo.
 Januszczak tells us that the Vatican has galleries filled with these "cheerful initial Christs, armed with their Harry Potter wands, which they wave busily as they perform a succession of helpful miracles."
 Images of angels were copied from those of Nike.
 With the emergence of Saint Mary and the adoption of Christianity by the emperor Constantine, artists drew upon other pagan artwork for inspiration, and more heroic and powerful images of Jesus emerged.
 They also embraced the development of new forms of architecture to contain and display their art.